-- 26.1 the mover must state the motion without speaking to it; - the motion must be seconded and the seconder must be a Councillor other than the mover.
-If a motion is not seconded, the motion lapses for want of a seconder; - 26.3 if a motion or an amendment is moved and seconded the Chair must ask:
+- 27.1 the mover must state the motion without speaking to it; - the motion must be seconded and the seconder must be a Councillor other than the mover.
+If a motion is not seconded, the motion lapses for want of a seconder; - 27.3 if a motion or an amendment is moved and seconded the Chair must ask:

 - "Is the motion or amendment opposed?
-Does any Councillor wish to speak to the motion or amendment?" - if no Councillor indicates opposition or a desire to speak to it, the Chair may declare the motion or amendment carried without discussion; - if a Councillor indicates opposition or a desire to speak to it, then the Chair must call on the mover to address the meeting; - after the mover has addressed the meeting, the seconder may address the meeting; - 26.7 after the seconder has addressed the meeting (or after the mover has addressed the meeting if the seconder does not address the meeting,) the Chair must invite debate by calling on any Councillor who wishes to speak to the motion; and - 26.8 if, after the mover has addressed the meeting, the Chair has invited debate and no Councillor speaks to the motion, then the Chair must put the motion to the vote.
+Does any Councillor wish to speak to the motion or amendment?" - 27.4 if no Councillor indicates opposition or a desire to speak to it, the Chair may declare the motion or amendment carried without discussion; - if a Councillor indicates opposition or a desire to speak to it, then the Chair must call on the mover to address the meeting; - after the mover has addressed the meeting, the seconder may address the meeting or reserve their right to address the meeting later in the debate; - after the seconder has addressed the meeting (or after the mover has addressed the meeting if the seconder does not address the meeting at that point,) the Chair must invite debate by calling on any Councillor who wishes to speak against te-the motion and then any other Councillor for or against the motion in turn; ;-and - if, after the mover has addressed the meeting, the Chair has invited debate and no Councillor speaks to the motion, then the Chair must put the motion to the vote.

-27. Right Of Reply
+28. Right Of Reply

-- 27.1 The mover of a motion, including an amendment, has a right of reply to matters raised during debate. - 27.2 After the right of reply has been taken but subject to any Councillor exercising his or her right to ask any question concerning or arising out of the motion, the motion must immediately be put to the vote without any further discussion or debate.
+- 28.1 The mover of a motion, including an amendment, has a right of reply to matters raised during debate. - After the right of reply has been taken but subject to any Councillor exercising his or her right to ask any question concerning or arising out of the motion, the motion must immediately be put to the vote without any further discussion or debate.

-28. Moving An Amendment
+29. Moving An Amendment

-- 28.1 Subject to sub-Rule 28.2 a motion which has been moved and seconded may be amended by leaving out or adding words.
-Any added words must be relevant to the subject of the motion. - 28.2 A motion to confirm a previous resolution of Council cannot be amended. - 28.3 An amendment must not be directly opposite to the motion.
+- 29.1 Subject to sub-Rule 29.2 a motion which has been moved and seconded may be amended by leaving out or adding words.
+Any added words must be relevant to the subject of the motion. - 29.2 A motion to confirm a previous resolution of Council cannot be amended. - 29.3 An amendment must not be directly opposite to the motion.

-29. Who May Propose An Amendment
+30. Who May Propose An Amendment

-- 29.1 An amendment may be proposed or seconded by any Councillor, except the mover or seconder of the original motion. - 29.2 Any one Councillor cannot move more than two amendments in succession.
+- An amendment may be proposed or seconded by any Councillor, except the mover or seconder of the original motion. - 30.2 Any one Councillor cannot move more than two amendments in succession.

-30. How Many Amendments May Be Proposed
+31. How Many Amendments May Be Proposed

-- Any number of amendments may be proposed to a motion but only one amendment may be accepted by the Chair at any one time. - 30.2 No second or subsequent amendment, whether to the motion or an amendment of it, may be taken into consideration until the previous amendment has been dealt with.
+- Any number of amendments may be proposed to a motion but only one amendment may be accepted by the Chair at any one time. - 31.2 No second or subsequent amendment, whether to the motion or an amendment of it, may be taken into consideration until the previous amendment has been dealt with.

-31. An Amendment Once Carried
+32. An Amendment Once Carried

-31.1 If the amendment is carried, the motion as amended then becomes the motion before the meeting, and the amended motion must then be put.

-31.2 The mover of the original motion retains the right of reply to that motion.
+- 32.1 If the amendment is carried, the motion as amended then becomes the motion before the meeting, and the amended motion must then be put. - 32.2 The mover of the original motion retains the right of reply to that motion.

-32. Foreshadowing Motions
+33. Foreshadowing Motions